Twitter Goes Wild After Donald Trump Tweets Awkward Photo With Kim Kardashian — See Some Of The Best Replies

 — Joe Portelli (@J_Telli7) May 31, 2018

-Kardashian was seeking a pardon for Alice Marie Johnson, who convicted of drug conspiracy in 1997.
+Kardashian was seeking a pardon for Alice Marie Johnson, who was convicted of drug conspiracy in 1997.
 Trump has not commented on whether he plans to grant Johnson a pardon.